NEVSTOP-LAB/CSM-API-String-Arguments-Support/README.md

 ### Other Data Types

-Other data types are first converted to variants and then transformed using CSM-HexStr.
+Other data types are treated as variants and transformed using CSM-HexStr.